 Most editors haven’t memorized lists of Greek or Latin prefixes/suffixes.

 Editors should not have to open a dictionary or do a Google search to understand what you’ve written.
 You’ve got two minutes.
-Don’t waste them.
+Wasting them does not help you.

 It may not be clear how you expect us to translate the word.
 For example, I’ve seen “kinesis” used as a suffix for “control,” “influence,” “manipulation,” “generation,” as well as its standard meaning, “movement” (for example, telekinesis means “remote movement”).
 Will we know which definition you’re going for?

-Depending on the story and character, using prefixes and other jargon in-story may help to make the superpower sound more scientific/realistic.
+Depending on the story and character, using prefixes and other jargon in-story may be helpful (e.g. maybe for a more scientific/realistic feel).
 But that probably isn’t necessary in the query/submission letter or synopsis.
 For one thing, the query/submission letter are an introduction aimed at editors that have absolutely no context for your story.
 In contrast, by the time your story uses terms like “terrakinetic” or “ocular death-rays,” we’ve probably already seen the character’s powers in action.